TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sql/problemscopingques-sqldb-perf-high-io-utilization.md

                 },
                 {
                     "value": "no",
-                    "text": " No.  The problem occurs randomly" }
+                    "text": "No. The problem occurs randomly"
+                }
             ],
             "required": false